lightly-io/workshop-sustainable-productivity/workshop-content.md

 [ask the audience what they experienced]

+So what we're doing is training ourselves to stay in the present moment.
+Mind wanders, mind comes back.
+Repeat.

 Meditation is, as far as I know, the best method to increase calm and focus.
 There has been a number of studies supporting this in the last couple of years and I encourage you to Google the science behind this for your self.

 There are a bunch of apps and trinkets, like a headband that helps you meditate using bio-feedback, to help you with your practice.
 Headspace is the most popular but also the most expensive.
-In the notes to this workshop you'll find links to great books, apps and tools to help you.
+In the notes to this workshop, you'll find links to great books, apps, and tools to help you.

 ## Group discussions
 Make groups of 3-5 people and discuss how you could increase your teams calm and focus.
 In ten minutes I'll play a song, and that's your cue to stop talking.

-## Generel discussion
+## General discussion
 [ask the groups if any of them wish to share what they came up with]

 ## Summary
 - What looks/feels productive might not actually be.
+Be very selective with your attention - it is your most critical resource.
 - Investing time in managing your wetware has high ROI, because everything else you do depends on it.
 - Mindfulness meditation is the best way to increase your ability to stay calm and focused (that I'm aware of).

+## Bonus topics
+[If there is time available, ask the participants if they'd like some more information on any of these topics:]

+- Main causes of stress
+- Yoga in relationship to mindfulness & meditation
+- Deep breathing
+- Gratitude & perspective
+- The pro's of not being mindful
+- Zen
+- Meditation & achievement
+- Emotional intelligence
+- Breathing
+- Types of meditation
+- Other ways to train mindfulness
+- The neuroscience of distraction

+## Q&A

 ## Contact information
 - Find me on Twitter: @mattisern